LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/predicate_property_2.rst.txt

 Properties for predicates not declared using a scope directive are not enumerated.
-The valid predicate properties are listed in the language gramar section on :ref:`predicate properties <grammar_predicate_properties>` and described in the user manual section on :ref:`predicate properties <predicates_properties>`.
+The valid predicate properties are listed in the language gramar section on :ref:`predicate properties <grammar_predicate_properties>` and described in the User Manual section on :ref:`predicate properties <predicates_properties>`.

 When ``Predicate`` is ground at compile time and its predicate indicator